Logan Woodside: Professional career

-Cincinnati Bengals
+Cincinnati Bengals (first stint)

-Woodside was drafted by the Cincinnati Bengals in the seventh round with the 249th overall pick in the 2018 NFL Draft.
+Woodside was selected by the Cincinnati Bengals in the seventh round with the 249th overall pick in the 2018 NFL draft.
 He signed his rookie contract on May 11, 2018.
-He was waived on September 1, 2018.
+Woodside was waived on September 1.

-Tennessee Titans
+Tennessee Titans (first stint)

-On September 3, 2018, Woodside was signed to the Tennessee Titans' practice squad.
-He was released on September 25, 2018.
+On September 3, 2018, Woodside was signed to the practice squad of the Tennessee Titans.
+He was released on September 25.

 San Antonio Commanders

-On November 27, 2018, Woodside was drafted by the San Antonio Commanders in third round of the 2019 AAF QB Draft.
+On November 27, 2018, Woodside was drafted by the San Antonio Commanders of the Alliance of American Football (AAF) in third round of the 2019 AAF QB Draft.

-In Week 5 of the 2019 AAF season against the Arizona Hotshots, Woodside completed 21 of 27 passes for 290 yards, two touchdowns, one interception, and a 120.7 passer rating en route to a San Antonio 29–25 win.
+In Week 5 of the 2019 AAF season against the Arizona Hotshots, Woodside completed 21 of 27 passes for 290 yards, two touchdowns, an interception, and a 120.7 passer rating en route to a San Antonio 29–25 victory.
 During the first half, he had completed all but one throw for 192 yards and two touchdowns with a perfect 158.3 rating.
-He was eventually named AAF Offensive Player of the Week.
+Woodside was eventually named AAF Offensive Player of the Week.

 Tennessee Titans (second stint)

-After the AAF suspended football operations, Woodside re-signed with the Tennessee Titans on April 8, 2019.
-He was waived on August 31, 2019 and was signed to the practice squad the next day.
-He signed a reserve/future contract with the Titans on January 20, 2020.
+After the AAF suspended football operations, Woodside re-signed with the Titans on April 8, 2019.
+He was waived on August 31, and was signed to the practice squad the next day.
+Woodside signed a reserve/future contract with the Titans on January 20, 2020.

 On March 9, 2022, the Titans re-signed Woodside to a one-year deal.

-On August 30, 2022, Woodside was waived by the Titans and signed to the practice squad the next day.
+On August 30, Woodside was waived and was re-signed to the practice squad the next day.